Domain Authentication

 Add DNS records to hosting provider

-To set up authentication for sending, you’ll need to add three DNS records to your DNS hosting provider for each domain you need to send from using your Customer.io account:
+To authenticate your domain, you’ll need to add four DNS records to your DNS hosting provider for each domain you’ll send from:

 • MX Record: One MX record with two hostnames are required for delivering email from your domain.
 MX (Mail Exchange) records, in this case, have a specialized purpose which is to create a custom return-path using your subdomain.
 This is specifically for receiving bounce and spam feedback.
 This not only helps improve deliverability, but also allows your Customer.io emails to pass DMARC alignment.